chaos-mesh/chaos-mesh/doc/io_chaos.md

 In this situation, you just need to define YAML file to start your chaos experiment.

-> Note that if you are in this situation, the target pod will be modified dynamically and be restarted.
+> Note that if you are in this situation, the target pods will be modified dynamically and restarted.

 #### YAML file